-The reason for the tree removal is to make room for a new building and the equipment necessary to build it.
+The tree removal will make room for new student housing and the equipment necessary to build it.
 A construction site fence is scheduled to be installed on Nov.
 19, Teunissen said.
-They are hoping to get word out to members of WMU before then.
+They are hoping to get word out to the WMU community before then.

 Students are hosting a meeting open to WMU student and staff to educate them on the trees and plan a course of action for preventing their removal.
 The meeting will be held on Nov.
 7 at 12 p.m. in room D of the Swain Education Library on the second floor of Sangren Hall.

 Teunissen said they are hoping to explain to attendees what the trees provide for them.

 “There’s a long list of benefits that those trees provide and they should be aware of it,” Teunissen said.

 Rob Wallace, Irrigation Lead at WMU Landscape Services, hopes to show people the trees up for removal at some point as a part of the preservation process.

 “If we lose this stand of trees, people aren’t going to know what they lost if they haven’t seen it while they are still there,” Wallace said.